Here’s How to Stay Jolly and Make Money if You’re Alone for the Holidays

 Lend a Hand

-If you’re alone on Christmas, but want to spend time around other people during the holidays, get the word out that you’re available to help lend an extra hand this time of year.
+If you’re alone on Christmas, but want to spend time around other people during the holidays, learn how to market yourself as available to help lend an extra hand this time of year.

 Browse the site to read notifications from families seeking a caregiver to provide one or more home-based services, including: